ISL 2020-21: East Bengal are at the bottom - Manuel Marquez heaps pressure on the Red and Golds | Goal.com

 "For me, pressure is if you are at the bottom or these kind of things - sorry because East Bengal are at the bottom - but our team is playing good football and we don't have pressure.

 "I think East Bengal is growing, and the other thing - when the score was 0-0 against ATK [Mohun Bagan], Mumbai and NorthEast [United], East Bengal had chances before the opponent scored.
 If we change our style because East Bengal has not scored any goals, it will be wrong.
-We know that playing with our style is not easy.
-East Bengal are growing but we have possibilities to win the game if we play in our style," Marquez signed off.
+We know that we have possibilities to win the game if we play in our style," Marquez signed off.